Shaedul/Encrypted_Genome_Variants_Analysis/README.md

 Expected :- you will see the all encrypted variant information, then finally get the riskscore and graphical view of risk score

  **Notes :**
- --if want to modify the encrypted analysis script go to directory `cd ~/GenomeAnalysis_PySEAL/riskscore` then modify the exp.py.
-To execute the modified script you need to send script to your image container. you can send your script using following command
+ --if you want to modify the encrypted analysis script go to directory `cd ~/GenomeAnalysis_PySEAL/riskscore` then modify the encryptedAnalysis.py.
+To execute the modified script, then you need to send script to your image container. you can send your script using following command
- `docker cp exp.py containerID:/SEAL/riskscore`.
+ `docker cp encryptedAnalysis.py containerID:/SEAL/riskscore`.

 # Part 2 : Run unencrypted Analysis